TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Time-Induced Neural Networks (TINNs)

 In contrast, the TINN time network $\bm{\mathcal{N}}(t)$ outputs the layer-wise code $\bm{\Phi}(t)\in\mathbb{R}^{2L}$ and has $\mathcal{O}(Lh)$ parameters (for fixed depth).
 The subsequent entrywise affine lift $\bm{\theta}(t)=\mathbf{F}(\bm{\Phi}(t))$ introduces two coefficients per backbone entry, contributing $2N_D$ additional parameters.
 The total number of trainable parameters therefore scales as

 which is substantially smaller than $\mathcal{O}(N_D h)$ in practice, since typically $N_D \gg L$ and $h>2$.
 A concrete comparison is provided in \Cref{app: MLP vs TINN}.

-In this work, we use an MLP backbone, following common practice in the PINN literature.
-Our approach is not specific to MLPs and can be extended to other architectures; see \Cref{app: backbone}.
+In this work, we use an MLP backbone, following common practice in the PINN literature to isolate the effect of the proposed temporal embedding structure.
+Nevertheless, our approach is not specific to MLPs and can be extended to other architectures; see \Cref{app: backbone}.